 A research degree gives you the opportunity to develop a topic in an original way and so to make your mark on the discipline of History.
 It is examined by an extended piece of written work and taught through close supervision.
 All students in History at Durham have two supervisors to help and guide them in their work.
 We offer two research degrees in History:

 MA by Research: This is a one year full-time (or two years part-time) programme of research and writing, and is examined through a thesis of up to 50,000 words.
 If you demonstrate an aptitude for research, this degree can lead to postgraduate research at a higher level (e.g. PhD).
+Successful completion of a Bachelors degree, in History or a related subject, with a 2:1 or above is required for entry onto this programme.

 PhD: The PhD programme formally takes three years full-time (or six years part-time) of research and writing, though some students may complete the writing-up of their thesis during a fourth year.
 The PhD is examined by a thesis of up to 100,000 words and an oral examination (viva voce).
 A PhD thesis is a substantial piece of original, research which demonstrates the ability of the student to undertake independent academic work.
+Successful completion of a Masters-level qualification, in History or a related subject, with a merit or above is required for entry onto this programme.

 If you intend to study for the PhD and do not already hold a Masters degree (or equivalent), we will normally ask that you register for one of our MA programmes in the first instance.
 We will often recommend that you take a Taught Masters because it provides research training.